nulligun/ellaism-token-example/README.md

 of Solidity with the one you used in Remix.
 Use the closest match that you can find.
 Check the **Settings** tab in Remix to find out which compiler version is being used.

 Click the Verify button to add your source code.
+Search for your contract again to see that there are two new tabs, **Source** and **Contract State**.

 ## Update mobile wallets